-Remove U1 from its socket, apply power, and connect a wire between ground and the U1 output pin corresponding to the LED that does not turn on.
+Remove U1 from its socket, apply power, and connect a wire between ground and the U1 output pin corresponding to the LED that does not turn on (use the schematic on page 15).
 If the LED does not turn on, it might be installed incorrectly or damaged.
-U1 may also need to be replaced.
+If the LED does light up, U1 may be damaged and need replacement.
+Contact Pololu for more assistance.